Welcome sign

 Setting up the login.

-Guidelines for setting up password.
+Guidelines for setting up a password.

 Suggested ideas to support students creating password.